Krelborn/KILabel/README.md

 ## Custom Links

-As well as the builtin link types, KILabel allows you to add custom link types using Link Classifiers.
-The KILabelLinkClassifier class is used to specfiy link detection, tap handling and the attributes used when displaying link text.
+As well as the built in link types, KILabel allows you to add custom link types using Link Classifiers.
+The KILabelLinkClassifier class is used to specify link detection, tap handling and the attributes used when displaying link text.

 The KILabelLinkClassifer class provides a convenience method for creating a classifier that works with a regular expression (NSRegularExpression).
 The NSDataDetector class provided by UIKit can be used in conjunction with this to easily extend KILabel to support dates, phone numbers and other links with just a couple of lines of code.